pi-star-2025/pi_star/pyramid_game.md

 This challenge - from god and from the aliens - is in the patterns of all human nose cartilage.

-And then there is formulas from the deep nose air to create the skull and other bones to rise and answer this challenge
+And then there are formulae from the deep nose air to create the skull and other bones to rise and answer this challenge

 Hence the third eye opens up with an understanding of pi